-- (i) Student must obtain an Illness/Misadventure Application Form. - (ii) For illness, the student MUST obtain the school's Medical Certificate and ensure it is completed by the medical practitioner for the period of absence. - (iii) For misadventure, the student should obtain a statement or any supporting documentation, where possible, outlining the situation.
+- (i) Student must obtain an Illness/Misadventure Application Form. - (ii) For illness, the student MUST obtain The Ponds High School Medical Certificate and ensure it is completed by the medical practitioner for the period of absence. - (iii) For misadventure, the student should obtain a statement or any supporting documentation, where possible, outlining the situation.